 Vietnam's best months depend on which region you're visiting.
 February to April suits the whole country; November to January is best for the south.
 Here's the full guide.

-Vietnam spans 1,650km with dramatically different climates by region.
-February to April is the closest thing to a universally good time — the north is dry and warming, the centre is post-typhoon, and the south is at its most comfortable.
-Plan by region rather than by country for the best experience.
+Vietnam spans 1,650 km from the mountainous north to the tropical south — and its climate is completely different across those regions.
+February to April is the closest thing to a universally good time: the north is dry and warming, central Vietnam is post-typhoon, and the south is at its most comfortable.
+But for beach holidays, island escapes, or trekking in Sapa, the timing calculus shifts considerably.
+This guide breaks it down region by region and destination by destination.

 Is Vietnam good for beach holidays?

-Excellent — but time your visit carefully.
+Excellent — but timing matters.
 Da Nang and Hoi An beaches (My Khe, An Bang) are best March–August; Phu Quoc November–April; Mui Ne October–January.
-Nha Trang has the widest dry-season window (Jan–Sep) but has become overdeveloped.
-The Con Dao Islands (May–Oct) are the country's most pristine and difficult-to-reach beaches.
+Nha Trang has the widest dry-season window (January–September) but has become heavily overdeveloped.
+The Con Dao Islands (May–October) are the country's most pristine — remote, quiet, and genuinely special.

 Is Vietnam expensive for Western tourists?